 Various financial services firms use their own numbers for defining small cap, mid cap and large cap.
-But as a general rule, large-cap stocks must have a market capitalization of at least $8 billion.
-Small-cap stocks are those with a market capitalization below $1 billion.
-Mid-cap stocks occupy the wide middle ground between the two.
-The best-known companies in the United States are large-cap stocks, including household names such as General Electric, Coca-Cola and Google.
+But as a general rule, large-cap stocks must have a market capitalization of at least $10 billion.
+Small-cap stocks are those with a market capitalization between $250 million and $2 billion.
+Mid-cap stocks occupy the wide middle ground between the two – between $2 billion and $10 billion.

 Small-cap stocks and large-cap stocks typically operate at different philosophical stages.
 Small-cap stocks are typically younger and seek to achieve aggressive growth, ultimately building to mid-cap and then large-cap status.
 Because they have a lot of room to grow, they often offer greater potential gains in share price and a higher return for investors.